 North Carolina's ongoing monitoring activities and functions will ensure continuous, long-term compliance to the HCBS settings regulation in Impacted and Non-Impacted Services.
-Efforts will be a continuation of and incorporated in existing monitoring and performance improvement processes as outlined in this statewide transition plan a.
-Responsibility for Service Plan Development.
-Per 42 CFR §441.301(b)(2), specify who is responsible for the development of the service plan and the qualifications of these individuals (select each that applies):
+Efforts will be a continuation of and incorporated in existing monitoring and performance improvement processes as outlined in this statewide transition plan.